 1. Blog Advertisements

-This is by far the most easiest and popular monetization techniques.
+This is by far the easiest and popular monetization technique.

 Most Bloggers put ads on their blogs from day 1.
 Don’t do this, for the love of everything that’s good in this world.